China and the World Trade Organization

-China became a member of the World Trade Organization (WTO) on 11 December 2001, after the agreement of the Ministerial Conference.
-The admission of China to the WTO was preceded by a lengthy process of negotiations and required significant changes to the Chinese economy.
-China's membership in the WTO has been contentious, with substantial economic and political effects on other countries (some times referred to as the China shock), and controversies over the mismatch between the WTO framework and China's economic model.
+China became a member of the World Trade Organization (WTO) on 11 December 2001, after the agreement of the Ministerial Conference of the WTO.
+The admission was preceded by a lengthy process of negotiations and required significant changes to the Chinese economy.
+Its membership has been contentious, with substantial economic and political effects on other countries (some times referred to as the China shock) and controversies over the mismatch between the WTO framework and China's economic model.
+Assessing and enforcing compliance have become issues in China-US trade relations, including how China's noncompliance creates benefits for its own economy.

 Background

-Until the 1970s, China’s economy was managed by the communist government and was kept closed from other economies.
+Until the 1970s, China's economy was managed by the Chinese Communist Party (CCP) and was kept closed from other economies.
 Together with political reforms, China in the early 1980s began to open its economy and signed a number of regional trade agreements.
-China gained observer status with GATT and from 1986, began to work towards joining that organisation.
+China gained observer status with GATT and from 1986, began to work toward joining that organisation.
 China aimed to be included as a WTO founding member (which would validate it as a world economic power) but this attempt was thwarted because the United States, European countries, and Japan requested that China first reform various tariff policies, including tariff reductions, open markets and industrial policies.

+The process was envisioned and endorsed by US President Bill Clinton, CCP General Secretary Jiang Zemin and Chinese Premier Zhu Rongji, without whose decade-long efforts it would have come to naught.

+Process of joining WTO

 Preparations

 After the 1997 Asian financial crisis, China sold off or merged many unprofitable state-owned enterprises.
 In 1998, China reformed the State Council to greatly reduce the mandate of the State Planning Commission and increase the mandate of the State Economic and Trade Commission.
 This shift also corresponded to the change in premiership from Li Peng to Zhu Rongji, the latter of whom strongly believed that China needed deeper economic restructuring.
-This restructuring, which had been happening since the 1980s, included crackdowns on corruption and the establishment of chambers of commerce.
+This, which had been happening since the 1980s, included crackdowns on corruption and the establishment of chambers of commerce.

-The World Trade Organization Ministerial Conference of 1999 and related 1999 Seattle WTO protests were the penultimate step before Chinese accession.
+If the World Trade Organization Ministerial Conference of 1999 and related 1999 Seattle WTO protests were the penultimate step before Chinese accession, the May 2000 passage of PERMANENT NORMAL TRADE RELATIONS WITH CHINA by the House of Representatives under Speaker Hastert was the crowning glory of Clintonian foreign policy.
+The Doha ministerial conference of November 2001 marked the ultimate step prior to China's accession.